Chinese 'spy ship' Yuan Wang 5 docks in Sri Lanka despite Indian concern

 Several Indian media reports described it as a "dual-use spy ship".
 Shipping analytics websites call it a research and survey vessel.

-One report by Indian news site NDTV said New Delhi was concerned about "the possibility of the ship's tracking systems attempting to snoop on Indian installations while on its way to Sri Lanka".
+One report by Indian news site NDTV said the government in Delhi was concerned about "the possibility of the ship's tracking systems attempting to snoop on Indian installations while on its way to Sri Lanka".

-Earlier in July, an Indian foreign ministry spokesman said the government was monitoring the ship's planned visit, adding that New Delhi would protect its security and economic interests.
+Earlier in July, an Indian foreign ministry spokesman said the government was monitoring the ship's planned visit, adding that Delhi would protect its security and economic interests.

 According to a Reuters report, India had lodged a verbal protest with the Sri Lankan government against the ship's visit.